 We then delineate segments in the corridor.
 The algorithm spits the corridor using river-crossing transversal edges that form continuous lines in the network:

-segmented_corridor <- get_segments(bucharest_delineation$corridor,
+segmented_corridor <- delineate_segments(bucharest_delineation$corridor,